g0mb4/4-ways-to-LED/README.md

 Arduino project, using custom-made library.
 Fancy.

 ## C
-Raw C implementation, using AVRDUDE to compile.
+Raw C implementation, using avr-gcc to compile.
 Hard.

 ## S
-Assembly implementation, using AVRDUDE to compile.
+Assembly implementation, using avr-gcc to compile.
 Fun.